 Krista Evilsizor, Bachelor of Arts in American Studies (2006).
 Krista works for the self-publishing company AuthorHouse, now called Author Solutions since being acquired by the publishing poweer Penguin-Random House.
 She has overseen the company’s digital distribution processes, working with vendors such as Amazon, Ingram, and Barnes & Noble, and now heads the group’s offset print processes.
 In this capacity, she has overseen the production of several high profile titles, including Carl Reiner’s recent autobiography.

 Brock Johnson, Bachelor of Arts, OSU (2009).
-Brock is currently serving in the US Peace Corps in Fiji.
+Brock served in the US Peace Corps in Fiji post-graduation.
 How cool is that?

 Tabitha Layman, Bachelor of Arts in American Studies (2005).
 After graduation, Tabitha served as an intern for Congressman John Sullivan in Washington, DC.
 Upon completion of that internship, she accepted a job as Staff Assistant/Deputy Press Secretary for Congressman Frank Lucas (3rd District of Oklahoma).
 In 2008, Tabitha joined John McCain’s Presidential election team.
 Since then, she has been working as the Government Affairs Officer for the non-profit Military Families United.
-She is currently applying to graduate schools for a Masters in Social Work.
+Last we heard, she was applying to graduate schools for a Masters in Social Work.

 I can’t say enough about how much I enjoyed OSU-Tulsa and the American Studies program.
 Not only did I enjoy all my classes and professors, but I found the program really useful in my everyday life.”